flynno-io/make-a-readme/README.md

 Next, you will answer all of the prompts after reading them carefully.

 Finally, upon submitting your last prompt, the LICENSE.txt and README.md files will be created using your answers.
-Both files will be created at the ROOT of your directory.
+Both files will be created in the src/results/ directory.

-WARNING: If you already have a README.md and/or LICENSE.txt file, these will be overwritten with the new files and user input.
+***WARNING***: If you already have a README.md and/or LICENSE.txt file, these will be overwritten with any subsequent runs of the application unless moved prior to running the tool.

 ## Credits
 I welcome contributions to our project.
 Please see the [Contributing](#contributing) section.